carodrigues/adf-automation-qa/README.md

 *  Visual Studio Code must have JavaScript and TypeScript installed.

-You can send the link to your fork at mario.romano@alfresco.com.
-Feel free to attach also your cv and a link to your linkedin profile.

 ### Starter
 The framework has already been setup in the /starter folder, please add your teest case in the spec.js file.